Titiana/I_LOVE_PYTHON/README.md

 # I_LOVE_PYTHON
 # for python learning
-# There are two branches except the master branch ,one for python grammar learning and the other for small Python programs
+# There are some branches except the master branch.
-# These files are based on what I have learned in Professor Yang's class and I have modified according my ideas.
+# The branch "python_grammar" and "python_program" contains files that I have learned in Professor Yang's class and I have modified according my ideas.
+# The branch "python_library" is about the exercise for learning python library